Tackling Prostate Cancer in Malaysia: Importance of Early Screening

 Prostate Cancer

-Prostate cancer is distinguished from prostate enlargement whereby abnormal cell growth begins at the peripheral zone of the prostate, and keeps growing outwards, invading surrounding tissues.
+Prostate cancer differs from benign prostate enlargement (BPE), where abnormal cell growth begins in the inner part of the prostate, and gradually tightens around the urethra, leading to urinary symptoms.

 Meanwhile, benign prostatic enlargement or hyperplasia begins in the inner prostate, where a ring of tissue forms a circle around the urethra.
 In this scenario, abnormal cells grow inwards and towards the prostate’s core, gradually tightening around the urethra, which interferes with normal urination.